goat000/goat000.github.io/about.md

 retirement phase, but I may get around to some posts on the accumulation phase as well.

 ## About me
-Ever since I graduated college and started working, and I wanted to stop working.
+Ever since I started working, I wanted to stop working.
 In 2023, my spouse and I hit our financial goal for retirement.
 We quit our Big Tech jobs to pursue hobbies and the occasional passion project.